 > alert("Hello world!");

-Wow!
-When you press enter, the page pops open a dialog box that says "Hello world!".
-Exciting stuff!
+When we press enter, the page pops open a dialog box that says "Hello world!"

 alert() is a function.
 A function is something that performs an action.
 Just like a method, a function can take an argument.
 The